mark-raines/github-slideshow/_posts/0000-01-02-mark-raines.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Mark's slide!"
 ---
 Llamas are cool
-Use the left arrow to go back!
+Use the left arrow to go back!Llamas are AWESOME